gy-mate/moodle-to-vikwikiquiz/README.md

 ## 📋 Features

 * Imports multiple HTML files at once
+* Can export to the clipboard
+* Can create a new article on [vik.wiki](https://vik.wiki/) with the quiz wikitext pre-filled in the editor
 * Supports single and multiple choice questions
 * Deduplicates questions with the same text
 * Asks for correct answers if it can't be determined from a graded question